Holy Family Orphanage

-Holy Family Orphanage was an abandoned Catholic orphanage located at 600 Altamont Street in Marquette, Michigan.
+Holy Family Orphanage is a former Catholic orphanage located at 600 Altamont Street in Marquette, Michigan.
 It was listed on the National Register of Historic Places on October 5, 2015.

-The building opened in 1915, served its last orphan in 1967, and was abandoned in 1982.
+The building originally opened in 1915, served its last orphan in 1967, and was abandoned in 1982.
 Since being abandoned, the facility has been cited as an allegedly haunted location.
+It was renovated and reopened as apartments in 2018.

 Facilities

 At its peak, Holy Family Orphanage housed approximately 200 orphans from the Upper Peninsula of Michigan and nearby areas.
 The building included: classrooms, bedrooms, bathrooms, laundry facilities, kitchen facilities, and a chapel.

 The building is mostly constructed of red clay brick, but does include a decorative front entrance made of south Marquette Sandstone.